josephcc/josephcc.github.com/source/publications/index.markdown

 @InProceedings{wu-EtAl:2012:BEA,
-  author    = {Wu, Jian-Cheng  and  Chang, Joseph  and  Chen, Yi-Chun  and  Huang, Shih-Ting  and  Chen, Mei-Hua  and  Chang, Jason S.}, title     = {Helping Our Own: NTHU NLPLAB System Description}, booktitle = {Proceedings of the Seventh Workshop on Building Educational Applications Using NLP (Workshop of Top Conf. in NLP)}, month     = {June}, year      = {2012}, address   = {Montreal, Canada},
+  author    = {Wu, Jian-Cheng  and  Chang, Joseph  and  Chen, Yi-Chun  and  Huang, Shih-Ting  and  Chen, Mei-Hua  and  Chang, Jason S.}, title     = {Helping Our Own: NTHU NLPLAB System Description}, booktitle = {Proceedings of the Seventh Workshop on Building Educational Applications Using NLP (NAACL)}, month     = {June}, year      = {2012}, address   = {Montreal, Canada},